raspberrypilearning/broadcasting-spells/en/step_5.md

 --- task ---

-**Test:** Try the 'toad' and 'untoad' spells and try 'shrink' and 'grow' when the Fairy is in toad form.
+**Test:** Try the 'toad' and 'untoad' spells, and try 'shrink' and 'grow' when the Fairy is in toad form.

 --- /task ---